nicopozo/mockserver/README.md

 }'
 ```

-Execute the mock for the path set in the previously created mock:
+#### Execute the mock for the path set in the previously created mock
 ```sh
 curl --location --request GET 'http://localhost:8080/mock-service/mock/users/123'
 ```